 In the group: Mirella researches how to make interactions with computers, especially virtual characters and robots, more natural regarding emotional and social aspects.
 Her responsibilities include leading studies and analysis of emotions and behavior.

 Background: Master in Embedded Systems with a particular focus on Machine Learning, Computer Vision and Computer Graphics.
 Started as a Research Assistant in ACG in July 2020 and since August 2021, has been a Junior Researcher.

 Research Interests: Machine Learning for Human Computer Interaction

 In the group: Extending the Visual Scenemaker tool to function as a Wizard of Oz controller in psychological studies.
 Facilitating the deployment of Visual Scenemaker as a service using cloud technologies.
 Applying ML to recognize the basic Ekman expressions in images.

 Background: Master in Psychology.
 Bernhard has been a Research Assistant at the Affective Computing Group from March 2017 to September 2019.
 He returned to the ACG in June 2020.

-Research Interests: Understanding and modeling the roots and reasons for Human Emotion and Behaviour and researching them through Human Computer Interaction situations
+Research Interests: Designing models of Human Affect and Behaviour and researching them in settings of Human Computer Interaction